 Most common time signatures will count up to four in each bar, but you might find some counting to 3, 5, or 6, for example.

 When you are familiar with counting, leave the metronome ticking and try to play along with your instrument.
 You may find it helpful to tap each beat with your foot to continue “counting” even as you play.

 You usually start on the first beat, as most pieces will begin on “1”.
 If you want, you can also play the original track in the background as a reference to make sure your rhythm and timing are correct.
 However, this requires careful synchronization of the metronome with recording.

 If you find the rhythms challenging to play in time, reduce the tempo on the metronome.

 2. Record and Play Back

 Now take a sound recorder and record your performance.
 When you are finished, enable the metronome again and play back your recording in sync with it.

 3. Divide the Beat

-Important: keep Rhythm and Timing in Mind!
+4. Keep Rhythm and Timing in Mind

 Rhythm and Timing are so fundamental to music that they are skills you will continually sharpen and develop as you improve as a musician.
 Don’t expect overnight mastery, but keep them “front of mind” whenever you practice music.